Common Mouse-Eared Chickweed

 Cultivation: The preference is full sun to light shade and moist to slightly dry conditions.
 This plant can tolerate a broad range of soils, including those that contain loam, clay-loam, and pebbly or gravelly material.
 Common Mouse-Eared Chickweed is more often found in fertile soil than other Cerastium spp.
 (Mouse-Eared Chickweeds).
 It is a larger plant that can tolerate more competition from other kinds of vegetation.

 Range & Habitat: Common Mouse-Eared Chickweed occurs in every county of Illinois; it is quite common (see Distribution Map).
-This species was introduced from Eurasia.
+This species was accidentally introduced into North America from Eurasia.
 Habitats include fields, pastures, lawns, gardens, roadsides, areas along railroads, areas adjacent to buildings, vacant lots, degraded grassy meadows, and waste areas.
 Areas with a history of disturbance provide preferred habitats.

 Faunal Associations: The flowers attract various bees and flies; these insects suck nectar primarily, although some Syrphid flies feed on the pollen and some of the smaller bees (e.g., Halictid bees) collect pollen for their larvae.
 The caterpillars of several moths feed on the foliage of Chickweeds (Cerastium spp., Stellaria spp.), including Agrostis venerabilis (Venerable Dart), Haematopis grataria (Chickweed Geometer), and Lobocleta ossularia (Drab Brown Wave).
 Sparrows and other small granivorous songbirds eat the seeds of Chickweeds.
 Because Common Mouse-Eared Chickweed is one of the larger Chickweeds that grows during the summer, the Cottontail Rabbit nibbles on its foliage occasionally.